prajaktakoli/Project-Spice/README.md

 * ### Forking and contributing:
   1. Click the **Fork** button in the repository on GitHub to fork this project.
   2. Further to be added!
-Be patient!